 Transition to W3C Standards Track

 Some (but not all) Community Group and Business Group Specifications are expected to serve as input to a Working Group.
-W3C facilitates the transition from Community Group to the W3C Standards Track in a number of ways:
+When a Community Group or Business Group wishes for a Working Group to adopt one of its Specifications, W3C facilitates the transition to the W3C Standards Track in a number of ways:

 - Continuity of IPR commitments.
 The W3C Community Final Specification Agreement is designed to ensure smooth transition of IPR commitments from Community Groups or Business Groups to Working Groups.